RinardNick/client_mcp/TOKEN_OPTIMIZATION_PLAN.md

 This token usage monitoring and context optimization plan will enhance the TS-MCP-Client by providing visibility into token consumption, automatically managing context limitations, and intelligently optimizing conversations for both quality and cost-efficiency.
 The implementation will be done in phases, with each phase building on the foundation of the previous one to create a comprehensive solution.

 **Current Status**: Phases 1 and 2 are now complete, providing accurate token tracking, cost estimation, and basic context window management.
-The foundation is in place for the more advanced features in Phase 3, which will focus on intelligent context management through relevance scoring and conversation summarization.
+Phase 3 is progressing well with message relevance scoring and relevance-based pruning now implemented.
+These intelligent context optimization features allow the system to more selectively retain important messages during context window optimization, preserving key information like questions, tool results, and recent conversation turns while reducing token usage.